What Is an Average Timeline for a Short Sale?

 Instead of being thrilled that the bank was forced to reduce the price of her home by $20,000, the buyer canceled the short sale.
 She was not ready to buy a home.
 Not every buyer is ready to buy a home.

-When these types of events happen and the buyer cancels, the short sale timeline starts over.
-This is why the most important thing you can do in a short sale is to keep the buyer informed, engaged and happy.
+When these types of events happen, and the buyer cancels, the short sale timeline starts over.
+It is why the most important thing you can do in a short sale is to keep the buyer informed, engaged, and happy.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.